 A 70s ranch remodeled roofline.
 A new rounded stone wall hides the patio for private entertaining.
 This photo belongs to the photo stream of Diane Plesset on Flickr.

-This photo belongs to Chimay Bleue photo stream and is a storybook ranch that is delightful and deserves to be in the lineup today.
+This photo belongs to Chimay Bleue photo stream and is a storybook ranch style house that is delightful and deserves to be in the lineup today.

 Light baby blue and packed with charm.
 Taken from Kitty Dukane on flickr.